SchemaStore/schemastore/CONTRIBUTING.md

 - string-embedded DSLs
 - SSH URLs, HTTPS URLs, and other complex URIs

+##### Enums

-In addition, be wary when adding exhaustive support to enum-type fields (without a `"type": "string"` fallback).
-Often, when applications expand support (thus expanding the set of allowable enums), the schema will become invalid.
+Be wary when adding exhaustive support to enum-type fields (without a `"type": "string"` fallback).
+Keep in mind:

+- New enum values that are supported by a new tool version (and not yet added to SchemaStore) should _not_ error
+- The schema may be extended by a tool that you have no knowledge of

+##### Properties

+Do not blindly add `"additionalProperties": false`.
+Keep in mind that:

+- New properties that are supported by a new tool version (and not yet added to SchemaStore) should _not_ error
+- The schema may be extended by a tool that you have no knowledge of

+It is recognized that stricter checking may be desired, as in the case of checking for typos.
+In that case, check to see if your validator has an option for stronger checks.
+For example, [Tombi](https://tombi-toml.github.io/tombi) enables a [strict mode](https://tombi-toml.github.io/tombi/docs/json-schema#strict-mode) by default.

 #### Undocumented Features